bradf83/shell-code-generator/README.md

 ## How To Use

 Ensure you have a datasource configured in `application.properties`.
-The `JdbcTemplate's` will fail to inject without one.
+The DatabaseOperations implementation is determined based on the `spring.datasource.url` property.

 Also make sure to configure your `model`, `repository` and `controller-tests` properties.